STATEMENT FROM THE DEPARTMENT OF HEALTH CARE SERVICES ON THE FEDERAL USE OF MEDI-CAL DATA AND MEMBER PRIVACY

 - If you are comfortable, you may contact your local embassy or consulate for legal assistance or guidance.

 We are committed to transparency, privacy, and ensuring that all Californians, regardless of immigration status, feel safe accessing the care they need.
-We will continue to engage with community partners, share updates, and defend the rights and privacy of all Medi-Cal members.
+We will continue to engage with community partners, share updates, and defend the health, well-being, and privacy of all Medi-Cal members.